KiandaBPM/docs/content/docs/platform/connectors/rest/_index.md

 typora-root-url: ..\..\..\..\..\static
 ---

 One of the datasources available in Kianda is a connector to a **REST API**.
-Kianda has the ability to perform **GET, POST, PUT** and **DELETE** operation if they are supported by the webservice.
+Kianda has the ability to perform **GET, POST, PUT** and **DELETE** operations if they are supported by the webservice.
 The REST API datasource can support multiple REST methods, all of which can be called independently.
-Data from the webservice can be pulled into Kianda and manipulated or data from Kianda can be pushed to the webservice to be used by other systems.
+Data from the webservice can be pulled into your Kianda workspace and manipulated, or data from Kianda can be pushed to the webservice to be used by other systems.

 ## When to use